apache/streampipes-website/docs/04_use-pipelines.md

 ## How to work well with pipelines

 In practice, good pipeline work usually follows a predictable pattern.
 Start with one clear input stream.
 Add only the processors that the use case truly needs.
 Configure each element against the actual upstream schema.
 Use preview early.
 Save with a name and description that make operational sense.
 Only then start the flow against real data.

-That style keeps pipelines understandable later.
-A pipeline should not feel like a temporary experiment nobody wants to touch.
-It should feel like a maintained part of the data platform.

-## Image placeholders

-`[Image placeholder: pipeline editor showing catalog, assembly canvas, compatible elements, and toolbar actions]`

-`[Image placeholder: pipeline element configuration dialog with input schema, documentation toggle, recommended settings, and template actions]`

-`[Image placeholder: pipeline overview showing status, health, warnings, start/stop actions, and bulk operations]`

-`[Image placeholder: pipeline details view showing logs, status, actions, live preview, and pipeline-as-code access]`
+If you are coming from other tools such as Node-RED, don't start with rebuilding the behaviour.
+In StreamPipes, pipelines are supposed to be single-purpose analytics functions.
+If a pipeline serves different purposes and has many splits, it is often better to split it into multiple pipelines and manage them independently.
+Built-in features such as auto-migrations in case of changes in the related adapters make it easy to work with a larger number of pipelines.